jenwilson521/PathFX/README.md

 ## Running PathFX
 We have included an example script 'run_PathFX.py' to demonstrate usage of algorithm parameters.

-## Phenotype Clustering with UMLS
+## Phenotype Clustering with UMLS, umls-interface.pl, and umls-similarity.pl
-Enabling the phenotype clustering feature requires a local installation of the UMLS metathesaurus.
+Enabling the phenotype clustering feature requires a local installation of the UMLS metathesaurus and two perl packages.
 Please register for UMLS access through the NLM and follow their guidance for installation.
 We used version 2017AA.
-Installation of UMLS is not required if you do not wish to use the phenotype clustering feature.
+We have also provided the configuration file for calling the umls-similarity.pl script.
+Installation of UMLS, and perl packages is not required if you do not wish to use the phenotype clustering feature.
 *** Ask Mike to share his UMLS installation document